-- g) From the thirteen sets of dry-weather tyres allocated to each driver under Article 24.2(c) : - i) One set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, must be electronically returned no later than three and a half hours after the end of Q3. - ii) Two sets of the mandatory race specification(s) may not be returned before the race.
+- g) From the thirteen sets of dry-weather tyres allocated to each driver under Article 24.2(c): - i) One set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, one set of the same specification must be electronically returned no later than three and a half hours after the end of Q3. - ii) Two sets of the mandatory race specification(s) may not be returned before the race.
 For the avoidance of doubt, if there are two mandatory race tyre specifications, one set of each specification may not be returned before the race.

-From the ten remaining sets:
+From the ten remaining sets :